A Theelacht. What a great idea!

 The word theel stems possibly from the word diel (in Frisian) or deel (Dutch) or Teil (in German) meaning 'lot' or 'part'.
 For example, compare the name of nature park De Deelen in province Friesland where deel originates from the times these peat lands were commercially exploited in deelen, in lots.
 The word acht is of Frisian origin and means 'a partnership of people'.
 These partnerships could be of a more informal and of a more formal status.
 The still existing Deichacht Norden and Sielacht (in Old Frisian known as silfestene, sil meaning sluice and festene meaning authority) are the partnerships invested with power that have an official role in maintaining the proper functioning of dikes and waterways.

 The Theelacht was pretty successful.
-It had significant assets at the end of the nineteenth century AD.
-But these have been lost during the first decennia of the twentieth century AD due to hyperinflation and the money reforms of the ‘20s and, of course, during Second World War.
+It had significant assets at the end of the nineteenth century.
+But these have been lost during the first decennia of the twentieth century due to hyperinflation and the money reforms of the ‘20s and, of course, during Second World War.
 Currently, only two of the eight Bizerke are still being administered by a Theelachter.
 The other Theel-lands are in possession of non-Theelachters.
 Of course, still the Theelacht as such has control over these lands if the owner wants to sell it.
 In that case the Theelacht has the preferent option to buy the land.
 Therefore, in practice the whole process of ownership transfer goes in close consultation with the Theelacht.
 At present, the Theelacht has about 450 hectares left of the 1,200 they still had around AD 1900.
-That’s just enough for the maintenance of the Theelkammer and basic expenditures.
+That is just enough for the maintenance of the Theelkammer and basic expenditures.
+Perhaps the local craft beer and tabacco too.

 In sum, the Theelacht is still there, but it has become more a club instead of a thriving economic cooperation it once was.
-And that’s good.
+And that is good.
 Giving the right example of unwinding and stepping out of the tempo of modern life.

 Note: There is one minority report of a notoriously controversial historian about where the Battle of Norditi between the Frisians and the Norsemen took place, namely at Northout near Nielles lès Ardennes in Belgium or at Northout near Bayenghem lès Eperlecques in France (Delahaye, 1999).
-We are not convinced that only a vague resemblance of the place name with Norditi is enough, and besides, no preference is given between the two Northouts.
-And archbishop Rimbert was working at Bremen and Hamburg and not in Belgium or France.
-Rest assured we didn't include this note to provoke the Ostfriesen (again).
+We are not convinced that only a very vague resemblance of the place name with Norditi is enough, and besides, no preference is given between the two Northouts.
+And, archbishop Rimbert was working at Bremen and Hamburg, and not in Belgium or France.
+Rest assured we did not include this note to provoke the Ostfriesen (again).
+We would not dare to.

 Bremen, of A., History of the Archbishops of Bremen-Hamburg.
 Translated with an introduction & notes by Francis J. Tschan.
 With a new introduction & selected bibliography by Tomothy Reuter (2002)